-Tradescantia Nanouk plant (commonly called Wandering Jew) is a cultivar that was patented in 2017, according to Google Patents.
+Tradescantia Nanouk plant (commonly called Wandering Jew) is a cultivar that was patented in 2017, according to the United States Plant Patent USPP29711P2.
 Tradescantia plants originated in South America, but the Nanouk variant was developed in the Netherlands, in Sappemeer, in 2012.
 It was created through the cross-pollination of two Tradescantia Albiflora seedlings.
 This patented plant is well known by the common name Fantasy Venice.

 Tradescantia Nanouk’s purple, pink, green and white foliage is decorative and eye-catching.
 Its flowers are three-petaled, small, delicate, and white.
 Nanouk’s captivating and vivid leaves attract people around the globe, and it is becoming an increasingly popular indoor plant.
 Fantasy Venice is a hardy and low-maintenance plant, and as such, it’s equally sought after by both experienced gardeners and beginners.